fabilab/iplotx/README.md

 See [gallery](https://iplotx.readthedocs.io/en/latest/gallery/index.html).

 ## Citation
-If you use `iplotx` for publication figures, please cite the [zenodo preprint](https://doi.org/10.5281/zenodo.16599333):
+If you use `iplotx` for publication figures, please cite:

 ```
 F. Zanini.
-(2025).
-Unified network visualisation in Python.
-Zenodo [PREPRINT]. https://doi.org/10.5281/zenodo.16599333
+A universal tool for visualisation of networks and trees in Python.
+F1000Research 2025, 14:1377. https://doi.org/10.12688/f1000research.173131.1
 ```

 ## Features